ibm-cloud-docs/vpc/nlb-pools.md

 # Working with pools
 {: #nlb-pools}

-The {{site.data.keyword.cloud}} Network Load Balancer pool is a group of backend targets that receive the inbound customer traffic from the load balancer and provide your outbound traffic response.
+The {{site.data.keyword.cloud}} Network Load Balancer (NLB) for VPC pool is a group of backend targets that receive the inbound customer traffic from the load balancer and provide your outbound traffic response.
 The pool has a protocol, a load balancing algorithm, the back end targets (VPC instances), the health checks for the back end targets, and the session stickiness.
 {: shortdesc}

-You can configure pools when [creating your load balancer](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#nlb-ui), or afterwards using the following procedure:
+You can configure pools when [creating your load balancer](/docs/vpc?topic=vpc-nlb-ui), or afterwards using the following procedure:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){:external} and log in to your account.